Vlad-Shcherbina/icfpc2020-tbd/README.md

 my_submodule stuff
 ```

 Module hierarchy is important for visibility: a submodule has access to the private stuff of its parent module.
-Aside from that, they are like namespaces.
+Aside from that, modules are kind a like namespaces.

 Bin compilation unit is a single file like `src/bin/my_executable.rs`.